huafengyu/AVVRV2045/index.md

 - A study of the gaps in the current certification processes and an assessment of potential technologies that could fill those gaps.
 - Answers to the above six questions, and other questions deemed relevant by the proposer, including thorough justification for all answers.

-## Autonomy Verification & Validation Workshop
+## Autonomy Verification & Validation Workshop Information
 To support this project, an Autonomy Verification \& Validation workshop will be held on May 23, 2022 in Boeing' El Segundo site.
 The participants are not limited to our project team members, but a visitor's badge is required, and should be applied 2 weeks before the workshop.

 ### Time of the workshop: